 You can also call the Department of Health (845) 364-2501 for information and suggestions on lead-safe methods of home improvement.

-The Bureau of Housing and the Bureau of Special Services of the Rockland County Department of Health will conduct environmental lead investigations for children whose blood lead levels are equal to or greater than 15 µg/dL in an effort to identify the source of lead exposure.
-A Housing Inspector/Lead Assessor investigates a child's home and/or other places where the child spends time.
+The Rockland County Department of Health will conduct environmental lead investigations for children whose blood lead levels are equal to or greater than 15 µg/dL in an effort to identify the source of lead exposure.
+A Lead Risk Assessor investigates a child's home and/or other places where the child spends time.
 Environmental investigations may consist of visual assessment of risk areas, surface paint evaluation, water sampling, and/or other case-specific actions.

-Based on the results of the environmental lead investigation, the Housing Inspector/Lead Assessor will provide the owner or landlord with recommendations on how to address lead hazards in the home.
+Based on the results of the environmental lead investigation, the Lead Risk Assessor will provide the owner or landlord with recommendations on how to address lead hazards in the home.